-Albuquerque Police look for car involved in April 6 drive-thru shooting
+Albuquerque police look for car involved in April 6 drive-thru shooting

 ALBUQUERQUE, N.M.
-(KRQE) – Albuquerque Police are looking for a gray four-door passenger car that may have been involved in an April 6 drive-thru shooting.
+(KRQE) – The Albuquerque Police Department is looking for a gray, four-door passenger car that may have been involved in an April 6 drive-thru shooting.

 Police say they responded to a shooting at a McDonald’s drive-thru located at Candelaria and Eubank.
 Officers saw several impacts around the drive-thru windows and a victim arrived at the hospital, a short time later, with injuries from gunshots.

-Police say investigators believe a gray four-door passenger car with two occupants may have been involved.
-Police say if you have any information call Crime Stoppers at 505-843-STOP or submit an anonymous tip to P3tips.com.
+Authorities say investigators believe a gray four-door passenger car with two occupants may have been involved.
+If you have any information call Crime Stoppers at 505-843-STOP or submit an anonymous tip to P3tips.com.